JonWil91/Lets-Hike/README.md

 Beneath the text, also side by side are the user selected URL image and a zoomed in map of the coordinates provided.
 The map coordinates are required on the add page form, but the image URL is optional, if the user chooses not to input a URL a default image stating 'No Image Found' is displayed to ensure the layout format is consistent.

-Beneath the image and the map the Edit and Delete button are displayed.
+Beneath the image and the map the Edit and Delete button are displayed, as well as a Back button.
+The Back button takes users back to the Hikes page.

 On mobile view all the data remains contained within the colored border box, but each field is displayed on it's own line in one column to make it easier to read.